SoftwareAG/c8y-docs/src/documents/guides/reference/measurements.html.md

      Accept application/json-stream

 ## Other response formats
-In order to get measurements in format other than JSON or JSON stream you can one of the following supported `Accept` headers:
+In order to get measurements in other formats than JSON you can use one of the following supported `Accept` headers:

 - `text/csv`,
 - `application/vnd.ms-excel`.